-Charles’ theatre designs include: NO PAY?
-NO WAY!, THE REAL THING, THE WHARF REVUE 2018 and 2019 (Sydney Theatre Company); BUYER AND CELLAR, THE KITCHEN SINK and WIDOW UNPLUGGED (Ensemble Theatre); AN ACT OF GOD (Darlinghurst Theatre Company); SMURF IN WANDERLAND (Griffin Theatre/National Theatre of Parramatta); THE WHALE (Old Fitz), UNFINISHED WORKS (Seymour Centre); set design FLY Lano and Woodley national tour (Token Events); A SMOKE SOCIAL (Darwin Festival); and co-design THE GRAND HOTEL (Sydney Grammar).
-Charles is associate set designer for MURIEL’S WEDDING: THE MUSICAL with Global Creatures and Sydney Theatre Company.
-He designed the set for the 2019 and 2020 Melbourne International Comedy Festival’s television and stage Galas.
+Charles’ theatre designs include: DO NOT GO GENTLE, NO PAY?
+NO WAY!, RULES FOR LIVING, THE REAL THING, THE WHARF REVUE 2018 -2020 (Sydney Theatre Company); TWELFTH NIGHT (Bell Shakespeare); BUYER AND CELLAR, THE KITCHEN SINK and WIDOW UNPLUGGED (Ensemble Theatre); AN ACT OF GOD (Darlinghurst Theatre Company); SMURF IN WANDERLAND (Griffin Theatre/National Theatre of Parramatta); HAPPY DAYS, THE WHALE (Red Line Productions); FLY and MOBY DICK Lano and Woodley national tour (Token Events); A SMOKE SOCIAL (Darwin Festival) and MANIFESTO (Stephanie Lake Company).
+Charles was associate set designer for MURIEL’S WEDDING: THE MUSICAL with Global Creatures and Sydney Theatre Company.
+He designed the set for Melbourne International Comedy Festival’s television and stage Galas from 2019 to 2022.

-Charles was awarded a 2018 Mike Walsh Fellowship.
-He was nominated for a Sydney Theatre Award for best set design for THE WHALE.
-ARTASERSE, which he designed for Pinchgut Opera, won an International Opera Award for Best Rediscovered Work.
+Charles won a Sydney Theatre Award for Best Stage Design of an Independent Production for HAPPY DAYS and is the winner of the Mike Walsh Fellowship.
+ARTASERSE, which he designed for Pinchgut Opera, won the International Opera Award for Best Rediscovered Work.

 Charles is lecturer and mentor for NIDA’s undergraduate design programme.